Your Guide to Washington, D.C.

 - Museum of African American History and Culture (Free)

-- Air & Space Museum (Free, but reservations required)
+- Air & Space Museum (Free, but reservations are required)

 - National Museum of American History Museum (Free)